Psychology: Ethics with Humans

-Universities have ethics committees dedicated to protecting the rights (e.g., voluntary nature of participation in the research, privacy) and well-being (e.g., minimizing distress) of research participants.
-University ethics committees evaluate proposed research to ensure that researchers protect the rights and well-being of participants; an investigator's research project cannot be conducted unless approved by such an ethics committee.

-The ethics code of the American Psychological Association originated in 1951 as "Ethical Standards of Psychologists".
-This code has guided the formation of licensing laws in most American states.
-It has changed multiple times over the decades since its adoption.
 In 1989, the APA revised its policies on advertising and referral fees to negotiate the end of an investigation by the Federal Trade Commission.
 The 1992 incarnation was the first to distinguish between "aspirational" ethical standards and "enforceable" ones.
+The APA code was further revised in 2010 to prevent the use of the code to justify violating human rights, which was in response to the participation of APA members in interrogations under the administration of United States President George W. Bush.
 Members of the public have a five-year window to file ethics complaints about APA members with the APA ethics committee; members of the APA have a three-year window.

+The Canadian Psychological Association used the APA code until 1986, when it developed its own code drawing from four similar principles: 1) Respect for the Dignity of Persons and Peoples, 2) Responsible Caring, 3) Integrity in Relationships, 4) Responsibility to Society.
+The European Federation of Psychologist's Associations, have adopted a model code using the principles of the Canadian Code, while also drawing from the APA code.

+Universities have ethics committees dedicated to protecting the rights (e.g., voluntary nature of participation in the research, privacy) and well-being (e.g., minimizing distress) of research participants.
+University ethics committees evaluate proposed research to ensure that researchers protect the rights and well-being of participants; an investigator's research project cannot be conducted unless approved by such an ethics committee.

+The field of psychology also identifies certain categories of people that require additional or special protection due to particular vulnerabilities, unequal power dynamics, or diminished capacity for informed consent.
+This list often includes, but is not limited to, children, incarcerated individuals, pregnant women, human fetuses and neonates, institutionalized persons, those with physical or mental disabilities, and the educationally or economically disadvantaged.

 Some of the ethical issues considered most important are the requirement to practice only within the area of competence, to maintain confidentiality with the patients, and to avoid sexual relations with them.
 Another important principle is informed consent, the idea that a patient or research subject must understand and freely choose a procedure they are undergoing.
-Some of the most common complaints against clinical psychologists include sexual misconduct.
+Some of the most common complaints against clinical psychologists include sexual misconduct and breaches in confidentiality or privacy.

+Psychology ethics apply to all types of human contact in a psychologist's professional capacity, including therapy, assessment, teaching, training, work with research subjects, testimony in courts and before government bodies, consulting, and statements to the public or media pertaining to matters of psychology.

-Other animals
+Ethics with other animals

-Research on other animals is also governed by university ethics committees.
-Research on nonhuman animals cannot proceed without permission of the ethics committee of the researcher's home institution.
-Current ethical guidelines state that using non-human animals for scientific purposes is only acceptable when the harm (physical or psychological) done to animals is outweighed by the benefits of the research.
-Keeping this in mind, psychologists can use certain research techniques on animals that could not be used on humans.
+Research on other animals is governed by university ethics committees.
+Research on nonhuman animals cannot proceed without permission of the ethics committee, of the researcher's home institution.
+Ethical guidelines state that using non-human animals for scientific purposes is only acceptable when the harm (physical or psychological) done to animals is outweighed by the benefits of the research.
+Psychologists can use certain research techniques on animals that could not be used on humans.